Free Guide for Practice Owners

 Not Knowing What Your Practice Is Actually Worth

 Most practice owners have a number in their head.
 It's usually based on what a colleague sold for, a rule of thumb from a conference, or a gut feeling anchored to revenue.
-All three are unreliable.
-The gap between what owners think and what a buyer will pay can be 30% or more in either direction.

 Owner compensation adjustments matter enormously.
 If you pay yourself $350K but market rate is $180K, a buyer adds $170K back.
 These adjustments swing valuation by hundreds of thousands.